rameyjm7/settingsManager/README.md

 # settingsManager
-Save and load values from a file and use them in functions
+QT4 BASED Save and load values from a file and use them in functions

 //! header file below